anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Less Operational Security in the Target-Domain

 The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore requires higher operational security than other components utilizing the issued certificates .
 CAs may also require higher security in the registration procedures.
-Especially the CA/Browser forum currently increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
+Especially the CA/Browser {{CABF}} forum increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
 There may be situations in which the customer site/domain does not offer enough security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.

 ## Limitations

-The mechanisms in this draft presume the availability of the pledge to communicate with the registrar-agent.
+The mechanism described in this document presume the availability of the pledge to communicate with the registrar-agent.
 This may not be possible in constrained environments where, in particular, power must be conserved.
 In these situations, it is anticipated that the transceiver will be powered down most of the time.
 This presents a rendezvous problem: the pledge is unavailable for certain periods of time, and the registrar-agent is similarly presumed to be unavailable for certain periods of time.

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}} and the application examples described in {{app-examples}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).
+Based on the intended target environment described in {{sup-env}} and the application examples described in {{sup-env}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).

 * To facilitate the communication between a pledge in responder mode and registrar, additional functionality is needed either on the registrar (if the registrar needs to interact with pledge in responder mode directly) or as a stand-alone component.
   This component acts as an agent of the registrar to trigger the pledge to generate request objects for voucher and enrollment.
 These voucher an enrollment request objects are than to be provided by the so called registrar-agent to the registrar.
   This requires the definition of endpoints on the pledge.

 * The communication between the registrar-agent and the pledge MUST not rely on transport layer security (TLS) to support also other technology stacks (e.g., BTLE).
   Therefore authenticated self-contained objects are required.

 * The registrar-agent must be authenticated by the registrar as a component, acting on behalf of the registrar.
   In addition the registrar must be able to verify, which registrar-agent was in direct contact with the pledge.

 * The pledge cannot get the assertion with value "proximity" in the voucher, as it was not in direct contact with the registrar for bootstrapping.
   Therefore the "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.

 At least the following properties are required for the voucher and enrollment objects: